Switch to हिंदी

 • Pregnancy (Hypotension may occur due to an increased demand of blood for the mother and the growing foetus).

-Diagnosis of Hypotension
+Diagnosis Of Hypotension

 In order to check if you have hypotension, your doctor will first review your symptoms, the circumstances that a drop in blood pressure and your medical history.
 He may also check your blood pressure and pulse rate repeatedly after you’ve lied down for a few minutes, just after you get up from the bed, and a few minutes after you stand up.
 You may also expect a few tests related to cardiac issues as low blood pressure can be indicative of a heart ailment.
 These tests include electrocardiogram (measures your heart rate and rhythm) and an echocardiogram (an imaging test that gives a clear picture of your heart) Additionally, blood tests to check for anaemia and blood sugar levels may be necessary.
 Your physician may also recommend an exercise stress test and a tilt table test.
 The later is suggested in case of postural hypotension.
 For this test, which reviews your body’s response to postural changes, you will have to lie down on a table, safely strapped.
 After you rest there for a while, your doctor will lift the table to an upright position and keep it in that position for about an hour when your blood pressure levels, heart rate, and other physical symptoms will be recorded.

-Treatment for Hypotension
+Treatment For Hypotension

 In most cases, hypotension doesn’t require medical intervention.
 Dietary changes and lifestyle modifications are good enough to improve your condition.
 However, if these measures don’t work, you mat need medicines, depending on the underlying cause of low blood pressure.
 Here is a low-down on them.